 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-Maryland’s Circuit Courts are the general jurisdiction courts for the state, and they handle the complex civil cases and more serious criminal cases.
+The Maryland Circuit Courts are the general jurisdiction courts for the state, and they handle the complex civil cases and more serious criminal cases.
 There are 23 Circuits, one in each of the counties.
 Along with each court is a Court Clerk’s office as well.
 For administrative purposes, these 23 courts are grouped into eight judicial circuits.
 The types of cases handled in these courts are sex offenses, felonies, serious misdemeanors, lawsuits where the dollar amount is high, juvenile delinquency, adoption, divorce, custody and child support, and domestic violence cases.
 District Court cases are appealed to Circuit type courts.

 The District judiciary courts are the courts of limited jurisdiction.
 They usually handle lesser crimes and small civil suits.
 The most common types of cases are motor vehicle violations, petty misdemeanors, some felonies, and small claims of $5,000 or less.
 These courts have concurrent jurisdiction with Circuit Courts in matters that are $5,000 -$30,000 and criminal cases where the penalty is three years in prison or more, or a fine of $2,500 or more.
 These courts do not hold jury trials; all cases are decided by a judge.
-There are 34 District Courts in the Free State.
+There are 34 Districts in the Free State.